LeoKlaus/OpenAirScan/README.md

 ![View of the settings page for a device](images/3.png)

 Pressing "Start scan!" will... start the scan.
-When the scanner is finished, a success message is displayed and the scanned image is available in the "Documents" tab:
+When the scanner is finished, you will be asked whether you want to scan more pages.
+This lets you scan documents with multiple pages even if your scanner doesn't support that natively.
+If you tap "Yes", the scanner will start scanning the next page right away.
+Pressing "No" will save all pages in a single PDF.
+"Cancel" discards all pages scanned.
+The scanned file is available in the "Documents" tab.

 ![View of the documents tab](images/4.png)